Israel's gridlock continues as Gantz attempts to form government

 Another crucial obstacle to a unity government is Gantz’s refusal to share power with a prime minister facing indictment.
 When Gantz refers to a unity government with Likud, he means a Likud that is not led by Netanyahu.

 According to a new IDI survey released Tuesday, a majority of Israelis believe Netanyahu should resign.
-"This is obviously a message accepted by a broad majority of Israelis, but not yet internalized by the political system," says Plesner.
+"This is obviously a message accepted by a broad majority of Israelis, but not yet internalized by the political system," Plesner says.

 While a second election seemed unlikely back in April, Israelis are already dreading the possibility of a third.
 But according to Talshir and Plesner, this is what Netanyahu and the Likud are hoping for.

 On Monday Netanyahu released a campaign video blaming Blue and White for leading Israel to a third election.
-“Gantz’s chances at forming a government are not great because Netanyahu believes his best chance is a third election,” says Talshir.
+“Gantz’s chances at forming a government are not great because Netanyahu believes his best chance is a third election,” Talshir says.

-Gantz now has 28 days to form a coalition, and if anything or anyone will give, it will likely happen toward the end of that time period, says Plesner.
+Gantz now has 28 days to form a coalition, and if anything or anyone will give, it will likely happen toward the end of that time period, Plesner says.
 It's not impossible that Netanyahu could even have another chance to form a government if Gantz fails.